Hindu temple: Customs and etiquette

-The customs and etiquette varies across India.
+In Hinduism, temples are considered sacred spaces where the divine is believed to manifest, and devotees visit these places to experience the presence and blessings of the deity.
+The customs and etiquette for visiting temples varies across India.
 Devotees in major temples may bring in symbolic offerings for the puja.
 This includes fruits, flowers, sweets and other symbols of the bounty of the natural world.
 Temples in India are usually surrounded with small shops selling these offerings.

 When inside the temple, devotees keep both hands folded (namaste mudra).
 The inner sanctuary, where the murtis reside, is known as the garbhagriha.
-It symbolizes the birthplace of the universe, the meeting place of the gods and mankind, and the threshold between the transcendental and the phenomenal worlds.
-It is in this inner shrine that devotees seek a darsana of, where they offer prayers.
+It symbolizes the birthplace of the universe, the meeting place of the gods and humankind, and the threshold between the transcendental and the phenomenal worlds.
+It is in this inner shrine that devotees seek darśana (seeing and being seen by the auspicious sight of the divine) and offer prayers.
 Devotees may or may not be able to personally present their offerings at the feet of the deity.
-In most large Indian temples, only the pujaris (priest) are allowed to enter into the main sanctum.
+In most large Indian temples, only the pujaris (priest) are allowed to enter the main sanctum.

 Temple management staff typically announce the hours of operation, including timings for special pujas.
 These timings and nature of special puja vary from temple to temple.
-Additionally, there may be specially allotted times for devotees to perform circumambulations (or pradakshina) around the temple.
+Additionally, there may be specially allotted times for devotees to perform pradakshina (circumambulations) around the temple.

 Visitors and worshipers to large Hindu temples may be required to deposit their shoes and other footwear before entering.
 Where this is expected, the temples provide an area and help staff to store footwear.
 Dress codes vary.
-It is customary in temples in Kerala, for men to remove shirts and to cover pants and shorts with a traditional cloth known as a Vasthiram.
-In Java and Bali (Indonesia), before one enters the most sacred parts of a Hindu temple, shirts are required as well as Sarong around one's waist.
+It is customary in temples in Kerala, for men to remove shirts and to cover pants and shorts with a traditional cloth known as a Mundu.
+In Java and Bali (Indonesia), before one enters the most sacred parts of a Hindu temple, shirts are required as well as a sarong around one's waist.
 At many other locations, this formality is unnecessary.